kai-luni/UdacityTermOneProjThree/writeup_template.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a satisfying accuracy of about 98%, but on the road it failed on the first curve.
 I also noticed that a high accuracy did not mean much in this case.
 It was easy to reach an accuracy of up to 99% and the car would go off into the wild in the first curve.
 In other cases an accuracy of 95% was enough to drive half a round.

 The first approach to improve the behaviour was to create more training data and train it for more epochs.
-The car was not staying much more on the road.
+The car was not staying much longer on the road.

 After increasing the depth of the model and the amount of samples.
-I came to realize that a smaller model with less epoch was enough to succeed the given task.
-Next to that I tried to equal the amount of steering angles more out by removing two thirds of the zero angle pictures and increasing the amount of right angle and let angle pictures by copying.
+I came to realize that a smaller model with less epochs was enough to succeed the given task.
+Next to that I tried to balance the amount of steering angles more out by removing two thirds of the zero angle pictures and increase the amount of right angle and let angle pictures by copying.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.